Pandalfer/Studanova/what to add.md

 3. Study smarter every day

 _Use icons or step numbers to keep it visual._

-### 4. 🧍 Who It's For

-Make it relatable:

-> “Perfect for GCSE, A-Level, and Uni students who want to stay organised and productive without being overwhelmed.”

-This helps visitors know they’re in the right place.

 ### 5. 💬 Testimonials / Social Proof (once you have users)